 Boyd was wanted for questioning in a string of recent burglaries and check fraud crimes.
 He had cut off his ankle monitor and was hiding out at a friend's house when police found him.

-The sheriff's office said Boyd shot
+The sheriff's office said Boyd shot at deputies several times

 A third suspect, Harold Pete, 29, was taken into custody early Monday morning after a five-hour standoff where Pete took children hostage inside a home in Ojo Amarillo, a Navajo reservation town south of Kirtland.